FreemantleSoftwareLtd/envitia-technical-test/README.md

 Envitia Coding Task
 -------------------
-Note that the 'core' service in this project is BoundaryDetectionService (com.freemantlesoftware.examples.service.BoundaryDetectionService) and it's working is demonstrated via the Junit Test
+Note that the 'core' service in this project is BoundaryDetectionService (service.com.freemantlesoftware.envitia.task.BoundaryDetectionService) and it's working is demonstrated via the Junit Test
-PointInRectangleTest (com.freemantlesoftware.examples.service.PointInRectangleTest).
+PointInRectangleTest (service.com.freemantlesoftware.envitia.task.PointInRectangleTest).

 Note that this solution is deliberately split into components to help demonstrate how it could be made more adaptable.